Clinical Pastoral Education (CPE) Program Description

 This unit is ideal for those currently seeking employment or employed in part time or flexible positions.
 Class meets once a week on a designated day for eight hours, morning and afternoon.
 Students also commit to sixteen additional hours of clinical time per week, which includes regular weekend and evening on-call shifts.
-This course begins in late August or early September and concludes mid-December.
+This course begins in late August or early September and concludes at the beginning of January.
 Tuition is $500.

 Spring Extended Unit